Skip to content

 monkeypatch.setattr(QDialog, "exec", raise_on_call)

-As you can see I block multiple methods that can create nested event loop.
-In some test I need to allow calling exec method of QDialog, so I have defined enabledialog marker that I can use to allow this call.
+As you can see I block multiple methods that can create a nested event loop.
+In some tests I need to allow calling the exec method of QDialog, so I have defined the enabledialog flag that I can use to allow this call.

 @pytest.mark.enabledialog